 - Maintaining proficiency in current and evolving equipment, techniques, and procedures.

-Click here for a more detailed job description.
+Click here for a detailed job description of a Forensic Specialist.